 Klug Orchards, Berrien Center.
 They achieved Organic Certification after years of implementation and the official verification process.

-Out of the farm’s 152 acres, the Klugs and their sons are now growing 111 acres of Certified Organic yummy market produce of various fruits, berries and assorted herbs& vegetables.
+Out of the farm’s original 160 acres, the Klugs and their sons are now growing 110 acres of Certified Organic yummy market produce of various fruits, berries and assorted herbs& vegetables.
 Kevin, who had grown crops

 which addresses larger whole farm issues and assists with implementation over a

 four year timeline.
-He works with the MSU extension office and Eau Claire
+He continually works with the MSU extension office and Eau Claire

 Fruit Exchange in addressing pest and nutrient management.
 Considering the

 hundreds of growers in Southwest Michigan, it is an unique accomplishment to be

 among the handful who are certified.
 Klug attributes

 the example of his parents old-fashioned persistence on using less chemicals to